- ACRONYMS AND DEFINITIONS

 - Overview

-- The XENDOS trial detailed below compared orlistat to placebo for the prevention of type 2 diabetes in overweight adults
+- The XENDOS trial below compared orlistat to placebo for type 2 diabetes prevention in overweight adults

 - The XENDOS trial enrolled 3305 patients with a BMI ≥ 30 and an average body weight of 242 pounds